-Self-Quarantine: An individual who has been exposed to COVID-19 will stay at home or in their residence hall room while separating themselves from others and monitoring health.
+Quarantine: An unvaccinated individual who has been exposed to COVID-19 will stay at home or in their residence hall room while separating themselves from others and monitoring health.
 They will be contacted daily to assess symptoms and health status.
-Individuals will remain in self-quarantine for a minimum of 14 days from the point of exposure (incubation period is three to 14 days) unless they are excused by the College’s contact tracers.
+Individuals will remain in quarantine for a seven days from the point of exposure if the person has tested negative and no symptoms have developed or 10 days if a test was not administered and no symptoms have developed, unless they are excused by the College’s contact tracers.
+(Updated August 2021)

-Self-Isolation: An individual who tests positive for COVID-19 or displays symptoms is removed from interaction with campus community and moved to an isolated living space.
+Isolation: An individual who tests positive for COVID-19 is removed from interaction with the campus community and moved to an isolated living space.
 They will be contacted daily to assess symptoms and health status.
 Individuals will remain in self-isolation for a minimum of 10 days if symptoms improve.

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.
 There is currently no vaccine to protect against COVID-19.
 The best way to prevent infection is to take everyday preventive actions, like avoiding close contact with people who are sick and washing your hands often.